-Steve Sink is the founder and managing partner of Phoenix Affiliates Ltd.
+Steve Sink is managing partner of Phoenix Affiliates Ltd.

 If you are looking to sell your company, you may want to consider a private equity (PE) firm as a potential buyer.
 Most company owners are not familiar with PE firms and how they can help business owners realize their exit goals.
 This piece provides a general overview of PE firms, their investment philosophy, and how PE firms are compensated to determine if they are a good fit for you.

 A PE firm is a financial buyer that invests in private companies of all sizes, but usually with an EBITDA in excess of $2 million.
 Some firms invest across many industries, while others are focused on specific industries such as technology or energy services.

 They are a good alternative if you want to sell your company without inflicting severe and immediate change.